eigerco/solana-spec/implementation-details.md

 }
 ```

-Node when receiving a new `CrdsValue`:
+The node's handling when it receives a new `CrdsValue`:
 * stores it in the `crds` table by creating a new `VersionedCrdsValue` or updating the existing one (in case updated data was received)
 * keeps the `crds` table index which is created during insertion/update - it points to the `CrdsValue` entry in the table
 * hashes the `CrdsValue`
 * stores the `crds` index and the hash in a separate structure called `CrdsShards`.